dylanvdbrink/oauth-assignment/README.md

 inefficient.
 - Wasn't sure wat was meant by "Implement authentication by the server and require a session before responding with the final redirect containing tokens."
+- There is a bug where if you request a protected endpoint without a token, it does "block" it but still returns a 200.
+Couldn't figure out why.